A hot spring attached to a seemingly abandoned community center.

 The water temp was 115 degrees F.

-It was hot, but the relatively large size of the pool made it possible to soak just by natural cooling.
+It is a fairly hot, but due to the relatively large size of the pool, it was at a temperature where soaking was possible only by natural cooling.

 Clothing is required.

-It was chest-deep enough for an adult, so I went down the steps.
+It was deep enough to soak an adult's chest, so I went down from where the stairs were.

-The water had a pronounced burnt smell, common to spring water in Hot Springs.
+The water has a pronounced burnt smell common to the Hot Springs.